imposter-project/imposter-cli/docs/docker_engine.md

     IMPOSTER_ENGINE=docker

+You can also change the registry to use by setting the `IMPOSTER_DOCKER_REGISTRY` environment variable:

+    IMPOSTER_DOCKER_REGISTRY=ghcr.io/someorg/

 ### Command line argument

 You can also provide the `--engine-type` (or `-t`) command line argument to the `imposter up` command: